go-masonry/mortar/wiki/config.md

 export MORTAR_SERVER_GRPC_PORT="7777"
 ```

 When you want to read gRPC server port value in your code you should write

 `mortar.server.grpc.port`

 Viper will look for Environment variable by replacing `_` with `.` case-insensitive **first** and return its value if set.

+## Mortar Keys

+Mortar expects different keys in it's configuration map to enable or configure different abilities.
+In [this](../mortar/keys.go) file we try to show what the configuration map should look like and expose all the keys.

+## Config format

+While in this example we showed you `config.yml` in YAML format you can choose what ever works for you as long as the provided `Config` implementation knows how to read it and will abstract every key to be queried in this form:

+`root.child.childOfChild`